You are hereCannabis Growth Control - Topping & More

 The following picture has a beautiful under current, but this is not a Scrog.
 Skeletal support at best, but again, not an example of a real Scrog.

-LBH's Famous ScrOG Tutorial (great step-by-step for Screen of Green):
+LBH's Famous ScrOG Tutorial (step-by-step for Screen of Green technique):

 Topping and FIMing are two cannabis plant training techniques that involve "pinching" or cutting off some of the top growth.
 These techniques are designed to give you a free way to achieve better plant shape (to make better use of the available light), create more colas, and achieve bigger yields.